Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 085 : October 10, 2018

-**Today's Progress** : Studying School of AI's "Move 37" course and wrote a medium article about Fourier Theorem.
+**Today's Progress** : Studid feature learning, also wrote a medium article about Fourier Theorem.

 **Thoughts** : I am learning new things day by day.